ssmirr/CM/README.md

 Configuration Management Workshop
 ----------------------------------

-The goal of this workshop is to demonstrate how to use some tools to aid with the creation of virtual machines and configure software on them.
-At the end of this workshop, you should be able to automatically create a virtual machine and configure it to run a simple web server.
+In this workshop, we'll cover the basics of setting up a simple configuration server, using ansible to configure a simple web server.

 ![image](img/ansible-setup.png)